Part 3 of 3

 1. Casa Lucio

-huevos rotos, Casa Lucio is a traditional Spanish restaurant that serves simple yet incredibly flavorful dishes.
-The vibe is cozy, making it a great spot for a laid-back meal.
+Famous for its huevos rotos, Casa Lucio is a traditional Spanish restaurant that serves simple yet incredibly flavorful dishes.
+The vibe is cozy, making it a great spot for a laid-back meal.2.
+Sobrino de Botín

 Madrid is a city that captures your heart with its combination of old-world charm and modern flair.
 Whether you’re exploring the Royal Palace or enjoying tapas at Mercado de San Miguel, there’s something for everyone in Spain’s capital city.
 We took our tired and full selves home from Madrid back to the states after a week of Spanish delights!